eliassona/mylisp/README.md

 I especially like the macro part.
 It's just an extra condition of apply.
 By adding this condition you get a macro system!!

 The first 130 lines contains the interpreter.
 The following lines uses the interpreter to build an environment for the interpreter.
-Adding standard function and macros such as reduce etc.
+Adding standard functions and macros such as reduce etc.

 The code of the interpreter here [https://github.com/eliassona/mylisp/blob/master/src/mylisp/eval.clj]

 I implemented this interpreter only because I wanted to understand the eval/apply of Lisp not because it is useable in any way (it is not).

 Below are some examples.